QLD to see VAD bill by mid-2021

-Queensland will see a bill to legalise voluntary assisted dying as early as February 2021, following Labor’s emphatic election win.
+Queensland will see a bill to legalise voluntary assisted dying by mid-year 2021, following Labor’s election win.

 Labor has won at least 49 seats and could win as many as 51 in the 93-seat parliament – three more seats than the 2017 election.